 - Advanced Programming in the UNIX Environment.
 W. Richard Stevens, Stephen A. Rago.
-3rd Edition, 2013, Addison-Wesley. - .
-Introduction to UNIX and Linux, John Muster. - Data Science at the Command Line, 2nd Edition, Jeroen Janssens, Released August 2021, Publisher(s): O'Reilly Media, Inc. ISBN: 978149208791
+3rd Edition, 2013, Addison-Wesley - Introduction to UNIX and Linux.
+John Muster

-Technology:

-- Practice of command-line operations will be done on IBM's computing cloud, Google Cloud and Amazon AWS. - · Instructions to subscribe for a free student account will be provided. - Some assignments and worksheet tasks need to be submitted through Github.
+- Data Science at the Command Line, 2nd Edition, Jeroen Janssens, Released August 2021, Publisher(s): O'Reilly Media, Inc. ISBN: 978149208791Technology: - Practice of command-line operations will be done on IBM's computing cloud. - Most assignments and worksheet tasks need to be submitted through Github.
 Details will be given in first assignment and worksheet instructions.

-Course Requirements and Assignments
+⇐ Course Requirements and Assignments